tntakahashi/nestdaq/share/otel-collector-compose/opensearch/README.md

 ## Rootless Podman

 OpenSearch runs as container `uid=1000,gid=1000`.
+Here `uid/gid` means user identifier/group identifier.
 With rootless Podman, the host directory bind-mounted to `/usr/share/opensearch/data` must be readable and writable by that container uid/gid as seen from the Podman user namespace:

 ```bash
 mkdir -p ./opensearch-data